Share Scheme Fact Sheets

 Download: Company Share Option Plan Fact Sheet

-Executive Share Option Plan (ESOP)
+Unapproved Share Option Plan (USOP)

 Unless specific tax rules apply, any share-based benefit passing from an employer to an employee will normally be subject to income tax at the employee's highest rate and possibly also to National Insurance Contributions (NICs).